 Electra Havemeyer Webb Memorial Building

-Memorial Building is a Greek Revival structure based on an Orwell, Vermont house that Mrs. Webb had admired.
-After her death in 1960, Mrs. Webb’s children built the gallery to fulfill her wish that her Impressionist paintings and 18th-century English furniture come to the Museum.
+The structure is a Greek Revival design based on a house in Orwell, Vermont, that Mrs. Webb admired.
+After her death in 1960, her children built the gallery to fulfill her wish that her Impressionist paintings and decorative arts come to the Museum.
 The building was completed in 1967.

 While other buildings on the Museum campus provide insight into Mrs. Webb’s mature interests as a collector, the Electra Havemeyer Webb Memorial Building tells something of the forces that influenced her upbringing and personal life.
 The rooms are a formal combination of English, European, and Asian furniture and decorative objects as well as high-style American pieces, including an elegantly carved suite of furniture by Louis Comfort Tiffany (1848-1933).